Childhood & Early Life

 Helena Bonham Carter won a national writing contest in 1979.
 She used the prize money to pay for her entry into the actors' Spotlight directory.
 She made her debut at the age of 16, appearing in a television commercial.

 She played the title role in the movie ‘Lady Jane’ in 1986.
-It tells the story of Lady Jane Grey, the Nine Days' Queen, her reign, and romance with husband Lord Guilford Dudley.
+It tells the story of Lady Jane Grey, the Nine Days' Queen, her reign, and her romance with her husband Lord Guilford Dudley.

 In the Merchant-Ivory produced 1985 romance film 'A Room with a View,’ she had a significant role as ‘Lucy Honeychurch,’ who falls in love with a free-spirited young man.